Rnad95/reading-notes/README.md

 ## Introduction

-Hello, my name is Renad, a Computer System Engineer with specialty in machine learning, web development.
+Hello :yellow_heart:, my name is Renad, a Computer System Engineer with specialty in machine learning, web development.
 Passionate about tackling new challenges and collaborating with all kinds of interesting people along the way.
 ***contact me on [Linkedin](https://www.linkedin.com/in/renadjkhawatreh/) or send me an email <r.khawatreh13@gmail.com>***

 ### **The website is designed for showing all notes about this course.**